 - Management training.
 HR should be the expert in manager/employee relations and in training managers on how to give feedback, how to assign increases, and how to avoid conflicts of interest, such as romantic relationships with direct reports.

 - Discrimination/harassment investigations.
 If someone makes a sexual advance, you report that to the HR Generalist.
-She then conducts an investigation and decides regarding how the company should proceed.
+She or he then conducts an investigation and decides regarding how the company should proceed.
 HR Generalists handle sexual harassment, gender discrimination, age discrimination, race discrimination, and national origin discrimination claims.
 In most western companies, these are not just immoral and against policy but against the law.
 This means that the HR Generalist must have a strong understanding of local law.
 Often, an HR Generalist will need to outsource these investigations.
-When the company is small, or the alleged victim or perpetrator is well known to the HR generalist, she will need to hire an outside firm to conduct the investigation.
+When the company is small, or the alleged victim or perpetrator is well known to the HR generalist, he or she will need to hire an outside firm to conduct the investigation.
 This outside investigator helps keep personal feelings out and protects the business and the employees.

 - Misconduct investigations.
 Not all misconduct falls under harassment.
 Everything from theft to violence to generalized legal rudeness falls under employee relations to investigate.